System Prompt Architect

 Example Usage

-Design a system prompt for a customer service AI that handles billing inquiries with empathy while following company policies.
+Design a system prompt for an agentic customer service AI that uses tools to look up billing records, handles inquiries with empathy, and follows company policies.
+Target model is Claude Sonnet 4.6.

 ```